FAQ

 members, notably with the International Bank for Reconstruction and Development (IBRD) joining in 2018.

-The GEMs database is the result of significant collaboration between the Multilateral Development Banks
+The GEMs database is the result of significant collaboration between the Multilateral Development Bank

-(MDBs) and Development Finance Institutions (DFIs) members of the Consortium working closely together
+(MDB) and Development Finance Institution (DFI) members of the Consortium working closely together

 to produce reliable statistics on default and recovery statistics across MDB/DFI portfolios.